How to Qualify for Settlement Loans

-In order to qualify for settlement loans, you’ll need to meet two requirements.
+To qualify for pre-settlement funding you’ll need to meet two requirements.
 First, you must have a pending lawsuit (such as a personal injury lawsuit).
 Second, you must be represented by a lawyer.

 Reasons to Get Pre-Settlement Funding

-Pre-settlement funding can help you pay for a number of expenses, especially if your life has been uprooted as a result of the injury and trial.
+Pre-settlement funding can help you pay expenses, especially if your life has been uprooted due to the injury and trial.
 Common uses for the funding include:

 - Living expenses